ire-design/CodeChallenge1/README.md

 ## Files

-- **index.html**: HTML file for user interface.
-- **netSalary.js**: JavaScript file containing the net salary calculation logic.
+- **NetSalary.html**: HTML file for user interface, containing the script with the net salary calculation logic.
 - **README.md**: This file, providing an overview of the project.
 - **.gitignore**: Git ignore file to exclude unnecessary files from version control.

 ## Installation

 No installation required.
-Just open `index.html` in a web browser to use the calculator.
+Just open `NetSalary.html` in a web browser to use the calculator.

 ## Usage

-1. Open `index.html` in a web browser.
+1. Open `NetSalary.html` in a web browser.
 2. Enter the basic monthly salary and benefits when prompted.
 3. View the calculated PAYE, NHIF Deductions, NSSF Deductions, gross salary, and net salary in the console.